Skip to content

 • Royal icing: There’s a little more technique involved in royal icing.
 But once you get the hang of it, you’ll become a pro in no time.
 Your cookies will look like they came from a local bakery!

-• Buttercream: If you prefer the flavor of a classic buttercream, then you can definitely use that to frost your cookies too.
+• Buttercream: If you prefer the flavor of a classic buttercream frosting, then you can definitely use that to frost your cookies too.
 It tastes so delicious!

-• Powdered sugar icing: This is a great option if you’re not a huge fan of decorating.
-The consistency is similar to a glaze, which makes it great for dipping the tops of the cookies or spooning a small amount on top.
+• Powdered sugar icing: This consistency is similar to a glaze or my gingerbread house icing, which makes it great for dipping the tops of the cookies or spooning a small amount on top.

 5 star review